The Sponsor Body

 Baroness Scott of Needham Market (Liberal Democrat)

 Baroness Scott is currently on the House of Lords Statutory Instruments Joint Committee, and has chaired and been a member of a variety of Lords Committees for nearly 20 years.
 She was Party Chair for the Liberal Democrats.
+She acts as the Sponsor Body's spokesperson in the House of Lords, including responding to questions and making written statements about the work of the Sponsor Body.

 Lord Best (Crossbench)